<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=319290&amp;fmt=gif">

 Suitability in Annuity Transactions Model

 The updated National Association of Insurance Commissioners (NAIC) Annuity in Suitability Transactions Model #275 establishes the Best Interest Standard of Care, which requires a producer, or insurer where no producer is involved, to consider the consumer's needs and financial interests above their own.
-Forty states (40) have adopted the updated model language, with an additional five currently in the process of adoption.
+Forty-five states (45) have adopted the updated model language, with an additional four currently in the process of adoption.
+The District of Columbia has an active proposal as well.

 The revised NAIC model aligns well with its federal counterpart, the SEC’s Regulation Best Interest.
 Together, these two initiatives will significantly enhance protections for consumers across the country who seek guaranteed lifetime income in retirement through annuities.
 Any proposal of this model that doesn’t specifically reference the words “best interest” would create a significant credibility problem and would give fuel to proponents of a fiduciary standard who claim that any such proposal really was nothing more than “warmed-over suitability.
 Further, the best interest standard of care aligns with a core component of NAIFA’s producer Code of Ethics.